mstflotfy/mstflotfy.github.io/_posts/Dev/2021-2-12-command-line-cheat-sheet.md

 section: Dev
 ---

-This article is part of [A Step By Step Guide To Start A Blog With Jekyll.](/dev/step-by-step-guide-start-blog-with-jekyll/){:target="_blank"}
+This article is part of [A Step By Step Guide To Start A Blog With Jekyll.](/dev/step-by-step-guide-start-blog-with-jekyll/){:target="_blank" rel="noopener noreferrer"}

 ## **Navigate**